9-2-2: DEFINITIONS:

 C. Designed for or capable of being mounted on a chassis or bogie for movement by truck trailer or loaded on a ship.

-CARGO CONTAINER FACILITY: Any site in which the principal use is the movement, staging, or redistribution of cargo containers either on or off of a chassis, or the nonpermanent storage (6 months or less) of cargo containers without being utilized for transportation purposes, but not to include railroad operations that are subject to jurisdiction of the U.S. department of transportation surface transportation board.
+CARGO CONTAINER FACILITY: Any site in which the principal use is the movement, staging, or redistribution of cargo containers either on or off of a chassis, or the nonpermanent storage (six (6) months or less) of cargo containers without being utilized for transportation purposes, but not to include railroad operations that are subject to jurisdiction of the U.S. department of transportation surface transportation board.

-CARPORTS: A permanent roofed structure, made of wood, brick, steel or similar materials, not more than fifty percent (50%) enclosed by walls and attached to the principal structure for the purpose of providing shelter for one or more motor vehicles.
+CARPORT, ATTACHED: A permanent roofed structure, made of wood, brick, steel or similar materials, not more than fifty percent (50%) enclosed by walls and attached to the principal structure for the purpose of providing shelter for one or more motor vehicles.

 CARTAGE AND EXPRESS FACILITIES: Any buildings, parking lots and related structures whose principal use is one or more of the following: the routing of trucks; the receipt and immediate dispatching of goods; short term storage which is incidental to the primary function of receipt and dispatching of goods; the parking or storage of trucks, trailers or other vehicles that accommodates the simultaneous loading and unloading of trucks.
-Cartage and express facilities shall not include cargo container movement, storage, staging, or redistribution on or off a truck trailer.
+Cartage and express facilities do not include cargo container movement, storage, staging, or redistribution on or off a truck trailer.

-CHASSIS: The nonpowered portion of a semitrailer configuration that transports the cargo container; also known as a truck trailer.
+CHASSIS: The non-powered portion of a semitrailer configuration that transports the cargo container; also known as a truck trailer.

 CLOSED CUP FLASHPOINT: The lowest temperature at which a combustible liquid under prescribed conditions will give off a flammable vapor which will propagate a flame.
-The tag closed cup tester shall be authoritative for liquids having a flashpoint below one hundred seventy five degrees Fahrenheit (175°F).
-The Pensky Martens tester shall be authoritative for liquids having flashpoints between one hundred seventy five degrees Fahrenheit (175°F) and three hundred degrees Fahrenheit (300°F).
+The tag closed cup tester shall be authoritative for liquids having a flashpoint below one hundred seventy-five degrees Fahrenheit (175°F).
+The Pensky Martens tester shall be authoritative for liquids having flashpoints between one hundred seventy-five degrees Fahrenheit (175°F) and three hundred degrees Fahrenheit (300°F).

 COLLOCATION: The use of a single structure by two (2) or more antenna systems or platforms on a structure such as a support structure, pole, tower, mast building, water tower, or other structure.

-COMMON AREA LIGHTING: Lighting fixtures located in the common area of residential developments including, but not limited to, private roadways, streets and driveways.
+COMMON AREA LIGHTING: Lighting fixtures located in the common area of developments including, but not limited to, private roadways, streets and driveways.

 COMPENSATORY STORAGE: An artificially excavated volume of storage used to balance the loss of natural flood storage capacity when artificial fill or structures are placed within the floodplain.
 The uncompensated loss of natural floodplain storage can increase off site floodwater elevations and flows.

-COMPREHENSIVE PLAN: The comprehensive plan of the village of Woodridge, DuPage and Will Counties, Illinois.
+B. The comprehensive plan of the village of Woodridge, DuPage and Will Counties, Illinois.

 DECIBEL: A unit of measurement of the intensity (loudness) of sound.
-Sound level meters which are employed to measure the intensity of sound are calibrated in decibels.
+Sound level meters which are employed to measure the intensity of sound are calibrated in decibels

 DIAMETER AT BREAST HEIGHT (dbh): The diameter of the trunk of a tree measured in inches at a point four and one-half feet (4.5') above the ground.
 This point of measurement is used for existing trees.
-The dbh for a multitrunk tree that splits below four and one-half feet (41/2') but whose trunks share a common base shall equal the combined dbh of all of the trunks and shall count as one tree.
+The dbh for a multi-trunked tree that splits below four and one-half feet (4 1/2') but whose trunks share a common base shall equal the combined dbh of all of the trunks and shall count as one tree.
 Trunks that split at ground level and that do not share a common base shall each be measured as a separate tree.

 DISABLED: A person who has a chronic condition which: